OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md

 This process of testing, building and running locally is were every application starts.

 To be fair, PetClinic implements a number of features to make these builds repeatable and the results easily distributable.
-The `mvnw` script is the [Maven Wrapper](https://github.com/takari/maven-wrapper) which provides cross platform scripts, designed to be checked into source control, that download the appropriate version of Maven if the local machine does not have it installed.
+The `mvnw` script is the [Maven Wrapper](https://github.com/takari/maven-wrapper), which provides cross platform scripts designed to be checked into source control that download the appropriate version of Maven if the local machine does not have it installed.
 Spring boot then creates self contained JAR files which are easy to version, copy and deploy.

 However, you still need the Java Developer Kit (JDK) to build the application, and either the JDK or Java Runtime Environment (JRE) to run it.
 Pet clinic relies on a now quite old version of Java, but given that a new version of Java is released every 6 months, it is not hard to imagine developers having to juggle Java installations to perform a local build.